24 September 2019

 A few tips on how to perform an effective Daily Scrum

 Everyone wants to perform an effective Daily Scrum.
 But, let’s be honest – it often tends to be a kind of confession.
-It’s a gathering of the team (which doesn’t listen carefully), the Project Manager (who wants to know when the sprint will be completed) and (sometimes) the client (who not necessarily knows what you talk about, unless he is a technical person).
-What’s the agenda of this kind of meetings?
+It’s a gathering of the team (which doesn’t listen carefully), the Project Manager (who wants to know when the sprint will be completed), and (sometimes) the client (who does not necessarily know what you talk about unless they are a technical person).
+What’s the agenda for this kind of meeting?
 Why are these performed?
 Below, I’ll try to explain it briefly and let you know how to turn your Daily Scrum into something more than a simple “confession”.

 Usually, Daily Scrum is about answering three main questions.
 What did you do yesterday?
 What will you do today?
 Do you see any impediments?

 Is this model right?
 Does it have any sense?
 The answer is NO. Below, I’ll try to let you know why.
 Also, I’ll try to present an alternative.

 A fairytale about the 3 questions in the Daily Scrum

 It’s been accepted that you should answer the three magical questions during the daily meeting.
 Then you can pass the baton (or Jabra) to someone else.
 That’s true but it’s only the tip of the iceberg.
 So, what’s the actual idea of this meeting and those questions?
 Let’s quote the full version of the questions as per the official Scrum Guide: